 From Brent Storms, President and CEO

 One of the biggest challenges of starting a church in a center city or urban context is finding the right facility for Sunday gatherings.
 Space is limited.
 Landlords are skeptical.
 Prices are (often) outrageous.
-One example of the challenges: hotly contested lawsuits have bounced from court to court regarding whether or not churches should be allowed to rent New York City public schools for religious services.
-Some churches have been in public schools and then out and now back in again as a result.
+One example of the challenges: a few years ago, hotly contested lawsuits bounced from court to court regarding whether or not churches should be allowed to rent New York City public schools for religious services.
+Some churches met in public schools and then moved out and then back in again as a result.

 Orchard Group is focused on planting churches in New York City and in similar cities across the country and around the world.
 Our church planters have to be resilient and creative in their attempts to find good facilities to use for worship services.
 The way a new church in a densely populated context is forced to think about facility options and the creativity they demonstrate in utilizing buildings may offer some helpful ideas even for existing churches in suburban or small town settings.